-I am currently working on a class of problems relating to continuum mechanics, probability, scaling and variational nonlinear PDEs.
+My current interests focus on problems relating to continuum mechanics, probability, scaling and variational nonlinear PDEs.
 In the grand scheme of things, I am interested in mathematical questions with a physical origin.

 At a technical level, I have been working on Hamilton-Jacobi theories of various kinds that describes limit (particle number as well as time) behavior of infinite particles.
-Although the ultimate goal is to understand how (and if) probabilistic behaviors arise from deterministic systems, at present, the pictures are far from clear.
+Although the ultimate goal is to understand how (and if) probabilistic behaviors arise from deterministic systems, at present, the pictures are not yet clear.
 My current investigation focuses on using deterministic averaging theories in producing probabilistic links in effective, phenomenological models.
 My main techniques are taken from Probability (stochastic calculus and limit theorems) and Analysis (PDEs, optimal control, mass transport theory, metric space analysis).

 Three lines of significant works in past research: